yogeshwari-20000609/Snake/README.md

-# Snake
+# Gready Snake Game
-Gready Snake Game
+Using python programming langauge.
 Hit Enter to start the game.
 Use Cursor Control Keys to control the direction of the Snake.